Department of Technology

 ITP 410 Technical Operations and Strategies

 This course will focus on the theory and application of concepts utilized to maintain global manufacturing competitiveness.
-Major topics include lean manufacturing, kanban, autonomation, visual signaling, poka-yoke, takt time, and kaizan techniques.
+Major topics may include Six Sigma, lean manufacturing, kanban, autonomation, visual signaling, poka-yoke, takt time, and kaizan techniques.
 Waste elimination, set-up time reduction, and continuous improvement theory and practices will be highlighted.
 Prerequisite: ITP 310 or instructor permission.
 Offered on a two-year spring rotation.
 Cr 3.

 ITP 490 Cost Analysis and Control